Skill Demand Index

 Jobs Analyzed

-Most employers want Merchandising at basic competency with practical application.
+Most employers want Merchandising at introductory awareness.

 Overview